Conservation laws and quantum error correction: towards a generalised matching decoder: Preliminaries

 A quantum error-correcting code is designed to identify and correct for errors such that logical qubits remain well isolated from the physical environment.
 To determine the error that has occurred, we first measure stabilizer operators, and then use a decoding algorithm to interpret their outcomes and find an appropriate correction.
+As the code space is defined as the common $+1 $ eigenvalue eigenspace of the stabilizer operators, a projection onto the $ -1 $ eigevnvalue eigenspace indicates an error has occurred.
+We say that face $f$ supports a defect if stabilizer $S_f$ gives the $-1$ measurement outcome.
 The list of stabilizer measurement outcomes is known as a syndrome.

-Furthermore, the stabilizer measurements project noise from more general quantum channels onto Pauli errors, as the eigenstates of the stabilizer measurements are of the form $E |\psi \rangle $ where $E$ is a Pauli operator and $|\psi \rangle$ is a code state.
-This allows us to concentrate our attention on Pauli errors, $E \in \mathcal{P}^{\otimes n}$, if we assume the noise channel has a very small support on the code space.
+Furthermore, it is important to note that stabilizer measurements project noise from more general quantum channels onto Pauli errors, as the eigenstates of the stabilizer measurements are of the form $E |\psi \rangle $ where $E$ is a Pauli operator and $|\psi \rangle$ is a code state.
+This allows us to concentrate our attention on Pauli errors, $E \in \mathcal{P}^{\otimes n}$, if we assume that more general noise channels have a very small support on the code space.
+Numerical simulations indicate that this assumption is well justified for surface codes with a large code distance~\cite{Darmawan2017, Bravyi:2018} undergoing local noise.

 The CSS structure allows us to subdivide decoding into two classical problems, where the Pauli-X type stabilizers identify Pauli-Z errors, and Pauli-Z type stabilizers identify Pauli-X errors separately~\cite{Dennis02}.
 Pauli-Y type errors are regarded as a product of a Pauli-X error and Pauli-Z error under this separation.
-Using a duality between the two types of stabilizer, we will often discuss error correction with the surface code undergoing only Pauli-X type errors, sometimes known as bit-flip errors, but we note that an equivalent discussion will hold for Pauli-Z (dephasing) errors.
+Using a duality between the two types of stabilizers, we will often discuss error correction with the surface code undergoing only Pauli-X type errors, sometimes known as bit-flip errors, but we note that an equivalent discussion will hold for Pauli-Z (dephasing) errors.